 Make Passive Income With Real Estate Investing

-All of the money in your retirement and Betterment accounts is invested in
+All of the money in your retirement and

 If owning an entire house is a little more than you can deal with or afford, Fundrise is just what you’re looking for.